nikkNizz/Drawish/README.md

 mirror the image, give sepia effect, find the outlines of objects.

 #### Sizes
-From the" Sizes->Sizes" menu you can scale or resize the image based on manually entered values.
+From the" Sizes->Sizes" (Alt-S) menu you can scale or resize the image based on manually entered values.
 You can also create a selection manually.

 #### Camera